sadiralewis/sadiralewis.github.io/research.md

 ## Q in the A Domain

-It has been proposed that questions involved functional morphemes (Q).
-I have a current project joint with [Aron Hirsch], that looks at the behavior of Q in the A domain as opposed to the A-bar domain.
-We look at selection, Case, and A-movement to understand at what point in the derivation the Q element is integrated into the structure.
-We question whether Q can originate in an A-position at all.
+It has been proposed that questions involve a functional morpheme (Q).
+I have a current project joint with [Aron Hirsch], that looks at how Q interacts with operations in the A domain as opposed to the A-bar domain.
+We look at selection, Case, and A-movement to understand the syntax of the QP.
+In particular, we are looking at the mechanism of how features project within the QP structure.

 ## Superiority Effects in Turkish Multiple *wh*